nf-core/taxprofiler/docs/output.md

 </details>

+Samtools output file is part of the MultiQC report and gives statistics about the mapped/unmapped reads to host reference genome.

 ### Bracken

-[Bracken](https://ccb.jhu.edu/software/bracken/) (Bayesian Reestimation of Abundance with KrakEN) is a highly accurate statistical method that computes the abundance of species in DNA sequences from a metagenomics sample.
+[Bracken](https://ccb.jhu.edu/software/bracken/) (Bayesian Reestimation of Abundance with Kraken) is a highly accurate statistical method that computes the abundance of species in DNA sequences from a metagenomics sample.
 Braken uses the taxonomy labels assigned by Kraken, a highly accurate metagenomics classification algorithm, to estimate the number of reads originating from each species present in a sample.

 > 🛈 The first step of using Bracken requires running Kraken2, therefore the initial results before abundance estimation will be found in `<your_results>/kraken2/<your_bracken_db_name>`.